xsjcTony/remark-magic-link/docs/src/api/index.md

 ```

 ::: tip
-By default, if you don't specify any link for `icon`, it will automatically use the favicon of the link via yandex API.
+By default, if you don't specify any link for `icon`, it will automatically use the favicon of the link via `yandex API`.

 If it's a GitHub repo, the organization's avatar will be used.
 Just like in the above example, `https://github.com/vitest-dev.png` is used as icon URL.
 :::